-In May 2014, KGHMI announced that it had made modifications to the site plan wherein several of the proposed mine's industrial facilities have been moved farther from the City of Kamloops.
-The new site plan represented an important adjustment to the Ajax Project as it concentrates mine activities to reduce the potential for adverse impacts from industrial activity to the city, nearby residents and other public infrastructure while optimizing the value of the project.
+In May of 2014, KGHMI announced that it had made modifications to the site plan wherein several of the proposed mine's industrial facilities were moved farther from the City of Kamloops, including relocation of a waste rock storage facility, the mine processing plant, primary crusher and temporary ore stockpiles.
+These sites, formerly situated inside the City of Kamloops limits, will now be located more than 3.5 kilometers from the nearest city neighborhoods and outside of municipal boundaries.
+These changes were made to reduce the potential for adverse impacts from industrial activity to the city, nearby residents and other public infrastructure while optimizing the value of the project.
+The proposed mine site is not visible from the city.
+In addition, the tailings storage facility was redesigned from the previously proposed dry stack tailings to a more proven wet tailings technology.